Neighborhood Cinemas

 Neighborhood Cinemas (Spanish: Cines de video, lit.
 'Video cinemas') is a 2020 Peruvian documentary film written, produced, co-edited and directed by Wari Gálvez Rivas.
-It presents intimate and indelible experiences of operators, ticket takers and administrators linked to the old cinemas of Peru.
+It presents experiences of operators, ticket takers and administrators linked to the old cinemas of Peru.

 Synopsis

-From different places in Peru, a group of ancient operators prepare the projection of a movie in which they themselves are the protagonists: former operators, ticket takers and administrators will reveal their most intimate and unforgettable experiences linked to the old cinemas that they grew old with them.
+A group of operators prepare the projection of a movie in which they themselves are the protagonists: former operators, ticket takers and administrators will reveal experiences linked to the old cinemas across Peru.

 Release

 Neighborhood Cinemas had its world premiere on September 26, 2020, at the 11th Al Este Film Festival.